Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Engine block to chassis ground

-A Big 3 kit can help improve the main electrical path under the hood.
+A Big 3 kit for car audio can help improve the main electrical path under the hood.
+If you want a deeper breakdown, read our guide on whether you really need the Big 3 upgrade.

 Grounding and High Output Alternators